Afnan011/LitReviewAI---Literature-Review-Helper/README.md

 - Built with Google's Agent Development Kit (ADK)
 - Created for Google's 5-Day AI Agent Intensive Course
 - Powered by Gemini 2.5 Flash

-## 📧 Contact

-For questions or feedback about this project, please open an issue on GitHub.

 ---